top of page

 My passion for health and nutrition stems from when I was a child growing up in Iran and Italy where I was surrounded by wonderful cuisine.
 My love of food inspired me to write a book comprised of authentic Persian recipes that further inspired me to think more deeply about how food impacts our health and wellbeing.
 I returned to full-time education to better understand the science behind food and soon became fascinated by the role a good diet plays in preventing all kinds of illnesses or in addressing existing illnesses.
 Indeed, I soon began to consider my own personal relationship with food.
 In the past I had been quite fussy about food and managed to maintain a healthy weight.
 However, once I dug a little deeper, I discovered that, despite being healthy and slim, I was within the prediabetic range and that autoimmune conditions run in my family.
 Reflecting on this, I remembered that when I was a child, I observed that my grandfather had trouble moving his neck and it was only when I began studying that I realised that his was due to Ankylosing spondylitis (AS).
 At first, I felt a sense of panic, imagining that like my grandfather and other members of my family I might develop some sort of autoimmune condition, especially having checked my genes and realised that I am a likely candidate to develop autoimmune and also some other diseases like Alzheimer’s.
 Following four years of research, however, I arrived at the conclusion that our genes only play a small role in determining our health and wellbeing and that it is diet and lifestyle that cause our genes to become active or stay dormant for the rest of our lives.

-I began to practice on members of my family and was encouraged by the results I achieved and am now specialising in chronic conditions with my current clients.
-My passion and mission as a practitioner is to help people who are suffering from chronic conditions and have failed to find a solution.
-In order to understand a wide range of condition I decided to learn about genetics, attending a full genetic course.
-The more I learn the more I realised that chronic disease doesn’t have to be chronic, it is a condition that can be managed.
-It doesn’t have to mean a lifetime of pain and suffering.
-A holistic approach to nutrition can make you feel better and it doesn’t have to be mutually exclusive from conventional medicine.
+I started by helping my family members and was inspired by the positive results, which led me to specialise in chronic conditions with my current clients.
+My passion and mission as a practitioner is to support those suffering from chronic conditions who haven’t found a solution.
+To deepen my understanding, I pursued studies in genetics and became a BANT-registered nutrigenomics specialist.
+The more I learn, the more I realise that chronic disease doesn’t have to be permanent—it’s a condition that can be managed.
+Through a holistic approach to nutrition and lifestyle, you can feel better, and this doesn’t have to exclude conventional medicine.

 It is my belief that patients that suffer from all kinds of illnesses can be active collaborators in their healthcare and this is something I strive to achieve.
 I am committed to using my knowledge to help those with autoimmune conditions, metabolic diseases, digestive issues and thyroid complications to feel better in their health journey.